audreyt/react-basic-tabs/README.md

-# react-tab-panel
+# react-basic-tabs

-> React Tab Panel
+> React Basic TabPanel

 This component is a very simple yet powerful tab panel.
 You only have to require it (there are no css files involved).